bio-tools/biotoolsRegistry/CONTRIBUTING.md

 - **"hotfix"** branches
   - created when there's a need to immediately fix a problem with the production system (changes can be pushed any time, outside of scheduled deployment)
-  - always branch from "master" (and tag the branch), and merge back into both "master" and "develop"
+  - always branch from "main" (and tag the branch), and merge back into both "main" and "develop"

     - development of "develop" can continue while the hotfix is being addressed
     - tagged stable branch still represents what is in production.